xavitrigo/fxstreet-interview-francesc-xavier/README.md

 * PUT
 * DELETE

+GOALS:

-Your first goal is to persist a bunch of each resources.
+* Your first goal is to persist a bunch of each resources.
 The technolly chosen is up to you.
-Your second goal is to send those players/managers which have 5 yellow cards or 1 Red Card 5 minutes before a match starts.
+* Your second goal is to send those players/managers which have 5 yellow cards or 1 Red Card 5 minutes before a match starts.
 This must be send to an API posted here.

 ## Instructions